farrasmuttaqin/what-i-want-to-do-mobileApps-with-android-studio/README.md

 MIT

-**Thanks to "Mochammad Gatot Subroto" for participation in create this app**
+**Thanks to "Mochammad Gatot Subroto" for participating in create logo and develop this app**